• Skip to main content

 Before leaving the topic of PHP variables, it’s worth taking a look at how to name variables.
 All PHP variable names have to follow these rules:

-• They start with a $ (dollar) symbol.
+- They start with a

-• The other characters may be letters, numbers, and/or underscores.
+(underscore) symbol. - The other characters may be letters, numbers, and/or underscores.

 Variable names can be as long as you like, but it’s a good idea to keep them relatively short (otherwise they can get quite unwieldy).
-It’s also good to use meaningful variable names — for example, $numWidgets is much more useful than $nw.
+It’s also good to use meaningful variable names — for example, $numWidgets

-PHP variable names are case-sensitive, which means that $myVariable and $MyVariable refer to different variables.
+PHP variable names are case-sensitive, which means that $myVariable

 Now that you know how PHP variables work, you’re well on your way to writing useful PHP scripts!